Mid Cornwall · TR15 · Cornwall Council West

 A bespoke new build is the longest project we do, and the most rewarding.
 From plot appraisal through planning, building regulations and construction, you work with one team from the first sketch to the handover walk-round.
-In Redruth, that work is shaped by the place itself — Redruth shares the Cornish Mining World Heritage status with neighbouring Camborne, with the granite outcrop of Carn Brea as its backdrop and a steep, terraced town centre dropping down to Fore Street, with a building stock that leans toward miners' cottages and Victorian terraces.
+Working in Redruth means starting from the TR15 context — Redruth shares the Cornish Mining World Heritage status with neighbouring Camborne, with the granite outcrop of Carn Brea as its backdrop and a steep, terraced town centre dropping down to Fore Street, with a building stock that leans toward Victorian terraces and post-war estates.

 - Conservation Area